PlanetLotus/cs-testing/goals.md

 our design and it would require significant changes to our design.
 As such, we are making the backend support such a feature, but the frontend will be lacking.</p>

+<h3>Combine and Minify JS and CSS</h3>

+<p>This is purely for efficiency's sake.
+Production code should have JavaScript
+combined into one source then minified.
+Same for CSS.
+The "jsmin" library written for Python is pretty good...not as good as others, but it also doesn't require Java, which is really nice...</p>

+<p>Additionally, this process should be automated when making changes live.
+The
+development code should not be minified, but production code should be.
+This necessitates a script that is run when changes are made live.
+A Bottle template could be used to dynamically modify the HTML page to source the correct (minified or not) files depending on whether it's on a dev or production server.</p>